timka1982/ebot7/README.md

 ## Task 3
+### Description

 Your colleague has begun to implement a skeleton for solution 1 from the task above.
 Somehow he has introduced a bug which makes the processes unresponsive.
 He has asked for your help to get it working.
+The code can be found in `resources/process_manager.py`.

+### Instructions:
-The goal is only to have the exoskeleton in place which handles the logic of switching the role of each task.
-The actual operations performed by each role need not be implemented.
+- The goal is only to have the exoskeleton in place which handles the logic of switching the role of each task.
+The actual operations performed by each role need **not** be implemented.
+- Use multiprocessing to implement the solution.

-To run the code please run:
+- To run the code please run `make multi`.

-    make multi

 ## Task 4